How to get MC Number

 • Identity Verification in the form of a QR Code is next, you will need your Phone and your Driver’s License or Passport.

-• Once your Identify is verified, FMCSA will ask for their $300 application fee
+• Once your Identity is verified, FMCSA will ask for their $300 application fee for your trucking authority.

 • If you aren’t ready to pull the trigger, you can go back into the portal within 30 days with your applicant ID to resume

-• Once paid, you receive a DOT number immediately and your Motor Carrier processing will begin in that portal.
+• Once paid, you receive a DOT number immediately and your MC number processing will begin in that portal.

 [FMCSA’s Getting Started Link for more on brand new start ups.]

-If you already HAD an existing DOT number, then FMCSA asks that instead of using the portal above, you to use their Legacy Registration System to request your Motor Carrier Authority.
+If you already HAD an existing DOT number, then FMCSA asks that instead of using the portal above, you to use their Legacy Registration System to request your Motor Carrier Authority to haul freight across state lines.

-Yes, we agree—it’s certainly more confusing than it needs to be:)
+Yes, we agree, with 2 portals it’s certainly more confusing than it needs to be.

-So Congrats!
-So you’ve got your DOT number now—basically the ID for your cargo van, sprinter or truck.
+Congrats!
+You’ve got your DOT number which is basically the ID for your vehicle.

-This number is what the feds and states use to make sure you’re meeting safety standards.
+This number is what the feds and states use to make sure you’re meeting safety standards through MCS-150 updates.

-The DOT allows you to drive the truck within your state–Intrastate.
+The DOT allows you to drive the vehicle within your state, Intrastate.

-To legally haul freight across state lines–Interstate–you still need a Motor Carrier Number and Authority.
+To legally haul freight across state lines or Interstate, you still need an MC number for a Motor Carrier Authority.

 Your Motor Carrier Authority request comes with a 10-day public protest period.